ruchikxxii/popl-assignment-g53/README.md

 ## Enhanced User Interface and Visualization
 - Develop a more sophisticated and user-friendly interface for warehouse managers and logistics professionals.
 - Implement data visualization tools to provide intuitive insights into order trends, inventory status, and logistics performance metrics.

-## Integration with IoT Devices
-- Investigate the integration of Internet of Things (IoT) devices for real-time tracking of inventory, monitoring environmental conditions, and optimizing supply chain visibility.
-- Explore how IoT data can be seamlessly incorporated into the existing logistics solution for more accurate decision-making.

 ## Security and Compliance
 - Enhance the security measures of the logistics solution, especially when dealing with sensitive customer and order information.